-Step 5: Examine your current assets – The grants listed below require the verification of permanent disability document (Appendix 8 Form) – completed by you, your audiologist, and disability coordinator, along with a copy of your audiogram.
+Step 5: Explore Grants and Scholarships – The grants listed below require the verification of permanent disability document (Appendix 8 Form) – completed by you, your audiologist, and disability coordinator, along with a copy of your audiogram.

 Once this document is submitted along with the student loan application and your status is approved, you are automatically eligible for all the applicable grants (those checked on the Appendix 8 form).
 There is no need to apply for each one individually.

 All Grants are paid by cheque unless otherwise specified.
 You can request a direct deposit to your bank account by filling out and mailing this form from the National Student Loans Service Centre(NSLSC).

 - Canada Student Grant for Students with Permanent Disabilities

 Amount: $4,000* per program year (August 1 to July 31).